Why Jesus Christ?

 As stated, the Good News is more about the person Jesus Christ than an event in his life.
 For instance, if the Good News was solely about his death, why did he wait thirty some years before dying.
 Couldn’t he have died earlier as a two year old babe under Herod’s killing of children in Bethlehem after His birth?
 Again, the Good News in not just about His resurrection.
 Yes, like all the events in his personhood, they fulfilled Scripture and His eternal plan for humanity.
 However, if He wasn’t God become human, all He achieved would be worthless for mankind.

 Could there be more about Jesus than you ever realized?
-Paul writes in 1 Corinthians that God was reconciling the world through Jesus’ life.
-For example, when Jesus was baptized, he didn’t do it for himself, but for you and I. When Jesus walked in obedience to His Father, again he didn’t do it just for himself, but for you and I. When Jesus exercised faith, again he also did it for you and I. The Incarnation is Jesus wrapping human flesh around his Godhead.
+Paul writes in 2 Corinthians that God was reconciling the world through Jesus’ life.
+For example, when Jesus was baptized, he didn’t do it for himself or just to fulfill a religious practice, but for you and I. When Jesus walked in obedience to His Father, again he didn’t do it just for himself, but for you and I. When Jesus exercised faith, again he also did it for you and I. The Incarnation is Jesus wrapping human flesh around his Godhead.
 From then onward, humanity became permanently connected with Jesus Christ.
 He entered humanity’s darkness and walked out victorious for your sake and mine.
 As water baptism pictures, you and I are included with Christ in his life, death, and resurrection.

 His ministry also restored the truth of His Father and the mutual submissive love relationship which existed between both.
 In addition, His personhood is also the bridge that connects you and I with His Father.
 And since we are connected with Jesus, everything He has done or will do includes you and me.
 The Bible states approximately three hundred times that you and I are “in Christ.”
 Such statements remind you and I that we have a personal union with Him, that we participate with Him in His life, that we are also incorporated with Him in fellowship with others, and most importantly, our identity is found in HIM.